exbuf/image/README.md

 --------
 1. <b>image.py</b> has three features that operate independently: First, it can add a text watermark to all images in a directory (see Figures 1 and 2).
 Second, it can create black-and-white copies of all images in a directory (see Figure 3).
 Third, it can shrink all images in a directory by an amount you specify (see Figure 4).
 (Shrinking large camera images for easy emailing was the inspiration for the program.)
 2. The program prints on the screen the name of the original file, the name of the newly created file, and the time it took to create that file.
 Any non-image files that reside in the directory are ignored.
 Your original<sup>1</sup> images are unaltered.
 See the screen captures below.
 3. A copy of image.py (the program) must reside in the same directory as your image files.
-(Keeps it simple to operate.)
+(K.I.S.S.)
 4. You can have different directories for different sets of images, but each directory must have a copy of image.py.
 To process images one-at-a-time, just put one image in the directory at a time.
 5. Image files in the directory can be numerous and of mixed format (.jpg, .png, .ppm, .gif, .tiff, etc.).
 The link to the Pillow library documentation below provides the entire list of supported formats.
 (Only .jpg and .png formats have been tested with this program so far.)
 6. When shrinking, all images in the directory are shrunk by the same amount via command line arguments that you enter.